 Figure 2: Flow cytometry and microscopy evaluations of average blood-stage parasitemia of P. yoelii p230p(-) parasites are not significantly different.
 A group of four Swiss Webster mice was intravenously infected with 10,000 parasitized erythrocytes of Pyp230p(-) per mouse and the average blood-stage parasitemias% were recorded daily for 7 days by flow cytometry and by the microscopic evaluation of Giemsa-stained thin blood smears from a total of 20,000 and ~6,000 erythrocytes, respectively.
 The microscopic examination results shown are the average of two readings by two expert scientists per slide, and the time for evaluating the parasitemia of each slide was at least 10 minutes by each scientist.
 No significant differences could be detected on any of the days shown here.
 The mean values for all parasite strains were analyzed with the two-tailed t-test.
 The error bars represent the standard deviation.

-Figure 3: An intravenous injection of P. yoelii p230p(-) parasites yields significantly different starting blood-stage parasitemia from an intraperitoneal injection.
+Figure 3: An intravenous injection of P. yoelii p230p(-) parasites yields significantly different blood-stage parasitemia from an intraperitoneal injection.
 Two groups of five BALB/c mice were infected with 1,000 parasitized erythrocytes of Pyp230p(-) per mouse, either through the intravenous or intraperitoneal route, and the average blood-stage parasitemias% were recorded daily for 4 days by flow cytometry from a total of 20,000 erythrocytes.
 A statistically significant reduction (denoted by an asterisk) of blood-stage parasitemia could be detected for all days tested in the intraperitoneal route group compared to the intravenous route group.
 The mean values for all parasite strains were analyzed with the two-tailed t-test.
 The error bars represent the standard deviation.

 Figure 4: Morphology of P. yoelii gametocytes in a Giemsa-stained thin blood smear.
 An image of a Giemsa-stained thin blood smear (1,000X magnification) of a Swiss Webster mouse infected with WT P. yoelii 17X-NL strain shows the typical blueish colored female gametocyte on the left side (denoted by an arrow) and the pinkish colored male (denoted by an asterisk) gametocyte on the right side of the image.
 The other stages shown are asexual blood stages.